derril-tech/langchain-level-1-2-3-apps/README.md

-# 🚀 LangChain Level 1, 2 and 3 Applications
+# 🚀 LangChain Level 1, 2, and 3 Applications

+This repository showcases real-world LangChain applications built across three progressive levels of complexity:

-This repository showcases **Level 1 LangChain Projects** — standalone applications built purely with LangChain, without any frontend or backend integration.
+- **Level 1 Projects** – standalone applications built purely with LangChain, without any frontend or backend integration

-Each project demonstrates how to use LangChain's core features to create powerful AI applications using Python.
-These foundational tools are ideal for anyone learning how to implement real-world use cases with LLMs.
+- **Level 2 Projects** – LangChain + UI/API integrations using temporary frontends to test proof of concept
+- **Level 3 Projects** – full-stack production-grade applications using Next.js (Frontend on Vercel) and FastAPI (Backend on Render)

+These projects demonstrate how to evolve from simple command-line use cases to full-scale, deployable AI-powered systems.

 ---